aridjayarecipes/cutesrecipes.web.app/content/post/2584-easiest-way-to-make-homemade-strawberry-and-banana-smoothie.md

 ##### Steps to make Strawberry and Banana Smoothie:

-1. Blend together your strawberry's and milk.
+1. Blend together your strawberry&#39;s and milk.
 1. Cut up banana into slices.
 Then, add into blender.
 And blend.
 1. Add in the honey and vanilla extract.
 Then blend
 1. Your done!